AllanRK/CS724A-Sensing-Communications-Networking-for-Smart-Wireless-Devices./README.md

 2. Navigate to the desired assignment folder (`AssignmentX`).
 3. Read the assignment details and requirements provided within the folder.
 4. Access the solution files and any accompanying documentation or reports.

+---

+Thank you for visiting this repository!
+If you have any further inquiries, please don't hesitate to reach out.